 Self-inserted male urethral foreign bodies are rare emergencies that urological and general surgeons may face.
 Urethral foreign

 body insertions are an unusual practice in which any imaginable object is known to be implicated.
-In a series of 20 adult cases over 9 years, foreign body insertions into the lower urinary tract have a low incidence, with males 1.7 times more likely to commit the act than females.
-The mean age of individuals is 35.8 +/- 20.0 years.
+In a series of

 The practice manifests primarily during states of pathological masturbation, substance abuse and intoxication and as a result of psychological compounders.

 Autoerotic stimulation with the aid of self-inserted urethral foreign bodies has been existent since time immemorial and have presented an unusual but known presentation to Urologists.
 The presentation is however delayed owing to the fundamental emotion of embarrassment.
 Of those who seek medical attention, haematuria, dysuria, urinary frequency, strangury and urinary retention are the most common presenting features.

 Dire consequences such as fulminant sepsis and death ensue such behaviour in the event of delayed medical encounter.

 Despite the available literature on self-inserted urethral foreign bodies; the case we herein describe of a penile urethral fork is a rarity.

 A photograph of the fork removal can be viewed here.
 (Graphic image warning)